malekai101/vault-demo/README.md

 # Installation

-Use pip to install a virtual environment and install the packages in the requirements.txt file.
+View the readme in the installation directory.

+# Execution

+* Activate  the python environment: ` source venv/bin/activate`
+* Run the code: `python vault_test.py`